igormironchik/args-parser/README.md

 # Different types of strings.

-Since version 4.0.0 Args can be build with different strings - std::string, std::wstring and QString.
+Since version 4.0.0 Args can be built with different strings - std::string, std::wstring and QString.

  * To build Args with std::wstring support define ARGS_WSTRING_BUILD